Updated November 27, 2025: Feb 3/26

 I’m already dead inside about this act of ignoring.

-But I have to ignore anyway (If I want to move through this transition to finding my next good momentum without attacking myself and counterattacking to produce long, bad momentum).
+But I have to ignore anyway (If I want to get my true response out there: to move through this transition without attacking myself and counterattacking to produce long, bad momentum. )

 Step 3